 The Comb also has a range of activities available on site upon request.
 These include clay pigeon shooting, archery, air rifle shooting and paintballing.

-From 2018, the Comb will offer ‘Dark Skies Weddings’, with a civil ceremony license in the farm itself, or in the newly-renovated barn.
+The Comb offers ‘Dark Skies Weddings’, with a civil ceremony license in the farm itself, or in the newly-renovated barn.
 The team at the house will work with you to design the perfect day, whether you have 20 guests, or 200.